 The option “ignore daily project time below 90 minutes” means that the added hours per staff memeber per Task of the same day – which are less than “90mins” – will be ignored.
 Simply click on the number to change to your preferred minutes.

 If you wish to use also a “half day rate” simply enable it via the checkbox.
 It means all hours less the a half day and more than ignored time will be calculate as a half day rate.
-If the sum of hours per Staff and per Task is more tham a half day will be calculated as a full day.
+If the sum of hours per Staff and per Task is more then a half day will be calculated as a full day.
 Change the hours to your preferred settings:

 Select the Budget checkbox if you want to add a Budget to this project.